 This seems like a very personal project for you.

-What are your strongest memories of growing up in the time of India’s independence?
+What are your strongest memories of growing up in the time of India’s struggle for independence?

 Can you talk about the impact of Colonialism in India, and how the withdrawal of those influences impacted the nation?